jjrdk/DiskQueue/README.md

-DiskQueue
+AsyncDiskQueue
 =========

 A thread-safe, multi-process(ish) persistent queue, based very heavily on  http://ayende.com/blog/3479/rhino-queues-storage-disk .

+This version is a fork from https://github.com/i-e-b/DiskQueue.
+This project brings async interactions to the queue.

 Requirements and Environment
 ----------------------------
-Works on .Net 4+ and Mono 2.10.8+ (3.0.6+ recommended)
+Works on .Net 5

 Requires access to filesystem storage

 Basic Usage
 -----------
- - `PersistentQueue.WaitFor(...)` is the main entry point.
+ - `PersistentQueue.Create(...)` is the main entry point.
 This will attempt to gain an exclusive lock on the given storage location.
 On first use, a directory will be created with the required files inside it.
  - This queue object can be shared among threads.
 Each thread should call `OpenSession()` to get its